bcarruthers/garnet/README.md

 ### Commits

 Certain operations on containers, such as sending events or adding/removing components, are staged until a commit occurs, allowing any running event handlers to observe the original state.
-Commits occur automatically after all processors have completed handling a list of events, so you typically shouldn't need to explicitly commit.
+Commits occur automatically after all subscribers have completed handling a list of events, so you typically shouldn't need to explicitly commit.

 ```fsharp
 // create an entity